jvsena42/todoey/README.md

 # Todoey

-A to-do list built in Flutter
+A to-do list app built in Flutter